Increase Font SizeReset Font SizeDecrease Font Size

 Notice that the only difference is the addition of the first and last line which point to the header and footer files for your site.

-Get rid of the login icon from every page and use a special admin login page instead
+Remove the login icon from all pages and use an admin login page instead

 So you want to stop visitors from clicking on your login icon?
 This is very easy to fix and you'll find in the Questions & Answers section.
 (See the very first question)